FAFSA and CSS Profile

 Will my full need be met?

 The College's undergraduate aid policy is centered on meeting as much as possible of a student's demonstrated financial need.
-For Virginia residents, we generally meet students' full need, but we but have gaps in offers for most nonresident students.
+For Virginia residents, we generally meet students' full need, but we have gaps in offers for most nonresident students.

 Once I receive my financial aid award notification, is there any reason it could change later?